mathLab/EZyRB/tutorials/README.md

 #### [Tutorial 1](tutorial-1.ipynb)
 Here we show the typical workflow on a vtk pressure field for:
 1. The construcion of the reduced basis space, called offline phase;
-2. The online evaluation of the output of interest;
+2. The online evaluation of the output of interest.
-3. Using the module mapper in order to interpolate the solutions (computed on meshes with different dimensions) on a new fixed dimension mesh.

 #### More to come...